Spencer Steer Player Props: Reds vs. Athletics

 Spencer Steer At The Plate

-- Steer has four doubles, a triple, two home runs and 10 walks while hitting .241.
+- Steer has five doubles, a triple, two home runs and 10 walks while batting .253.

-- In 56.5% of his 23 games this season, Steer has picked up at least one hit.
-He's also had six multi-hit games.
+- Steer has picked up a hit in 58.3% of his 24 games this year, with more than one hit in 29.2% of those games.

-- In 23 games played this season, he has gone deep in two of them.
+- In 24 games played this season, he has hit a homer in two of them.

-- Steer has driven in a run in seven games this year (30.4%), including two games with multiple runs batted in.
+- Steer has driven in a run in seven games this season (29.2%), including two games with multiple runs batted in.

-- In 11 of 23 games this season, he has scored, including multiple runs once.
+- In 11 of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.